 Glossary term: Moon

 Description: The Moon is a celestial body that is not luminous on its own, but reflects the sunlight falling on it.
 This produces the Moon's characteristic phases.
 The Moon is the only major natural satellite of Earth, and ranks fifth among the natural satellites of the Solar System in terms of size and mass.
 "Moon" is capitalized to distinguish it from other natural satellites, or moons, in the Solar System and beyond.
 Compared with other Solar System moons, the Moon has the largest size relative to the size of the planet it orbits.
 The Moon follows an elliptical orbit around Earth, at an average distance from Earth of 384,000 kilometers (km).
 It has no atmosphere and is composed of similar materials to the Earth with an iron-rich core and rocky outer layers.
 The similarity is no accident: To the best of our knowledge, the Moon formed from the debris of the collision between Earth and a Mars-sized planet around 4.5 billion years ago; most of its material stems from the original Earth's mantle.
 The surface of the Moon has dark areas known as mare, lighter highlands, and is pockmarked with craters.
-The surface area of the Moon is 3.79 x 107 square kilometers, its volume is 2.20 x 1010 cubic meters, and its mass is 7.35 x 1022 kilograms (kg).
+The surface area of the Moon is 3.79 x 107 square kilometers, its volume is 2.20 x 1010 cubic kilometers, and its mass is 7.35 x 1022 kilograms (kg).
 The exact value of the Moon's orbital period around Earth depends on the frame of reference: relative to the distant stars, it completes one orbit every 27.3 days ("sidereal period").
 For an observer on Earth, the time between two new moons is 29.5 days ("synodic period").

 Related Terms: